 Words like "bull market, bear market, secular, cyclical, consolidation, correction, test of highs and lows, etc..." are frequently used to describe stock market behavior.
 That's fine!
 But they do not explain why this behavior occurs, and if we do not understand the underlying cause of this behavior, we will be prone to assess incorrectly what follows.

 My basic premise is that stock market moves do not occur by whim or by chance, but are the result of a fundamental and orderly universal rhythm which we can observe but do not fully understand.

--- Stock market fluctuations, large and small, are the result of regular cycles
+-- Stock market fluctuations, large and small, are the result of regular cycles of different periodicity.

 -- Price progresses through Fibonacci relationships.